AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 distances correspond to infinity.
 The most suitable for this

-purpose are the so-called conformal representations ,
+purpose are the so-called conformal transformations,

 which we will often use in the following chapters.